 Q: What is the difference between APA program accreditation and regional accreditation?

 A: The APA’s CoA is a specialized/professional accreditor, meaning that APA accreditation only extends to specific doctoral graduate programs, pre-doctoral internships, and postdoctoral residencies in professional psychology.
 APA accreditation is program and location specific and each program at each campus must apply for and obtain it separately.
 Regional accreditation covers entire institutions.
-TCSPP is accredited by the Western Association of Schools and Colleges (WASC), one of six regional accrediting bodies in the United States.
+TCSPP is accredited by the Western Association of Schools & Colleges Senior College and University Commission (WSCUC), one of six regional accrediting bodies in the United States.
 Each regional accreditor is authorized to accredit institutions in specific states, divided by geographic region.
 APA-accredited doctoral graduate programs must be housed in an institution that has regional accreditation; however, an institution may hold regional accreditation and not have any APA-accredited programs.

 Regional accreditation covers entire institutions.
-TCSPP is accredited by the Western Association of Schools and Colleges (WASC), one of six regional accrediting bodies in the United States.
+TCSPP is accredited by the Western Association of Schools & Colleges Senior College and University Commission (WSCUC), one of six regional accrediting bodies in the United States.
 Each regional accreditor is authorized to accredit institutions in specific states, divided by geographic region.
 APA-accredited doctoral graduate programs must be housed in an institution that has regional accreditation; however, an institution may hold regional accreditation and not have any APA-accredited programs.